Breaking News | Court throws out Maina’s adjournment plea

 “We are surprised the counsel is taking us back from where we took off from,” he said.

-He said he was aware of the provision of Section 36 of the constitution as it relates to the rights of Mr Maina.
+He said he was aware of the provision of Section 36 of the constitution as it related to the rights of Maina.

-According to him, the court has safeguarded his rights, urging the judge to look at the record of proceedings from the inception of the trial.
+According to him, this court has safeguarded this rights, urging the judge to look at the record of proceedings from the inception of the trial.

 “It presupposes that Section 349(3) is inapplicable here,” he said.

-In his ruling, Justice Abang noted that since the matter resumed on September 29, Mr Maina had not been appearing in court until a bench warrant was issued against him and he was produced in court on December 4 by security operatives.
+In his ruling, Justice Abang noted that since the matter resumed on Sept.
+29, Maina had not been appearing in court until a bench warrant was issued against him and he was produced in court on Dec.
+4 by security operatives.

 “The issue before the court has to be properly made not on sentimental basis,” he said.

-Mr Abang said the issue of fair hearing was not applicable here because Mr Maina was not just coming into the matter for the first time.
+Abang said the issue of fair hearing was not applicable here because Maina was not just coming into the matter for the first time.

 “The 1st defendant (Maina) jumped bail without reason to do so,” he held.